Same-sex marriage (SSM)

 Number sampled = 1,504.
 Margin of error = ±2.5 percentage points.
 2

-When the majority of those who want to exclude same-sex couples from marriage feel that SSM is inevitable, it should become increasingly difficult for groups like NOM to raise funds.
+When the majority of those who want to exclude same-sex couples from marriage feel that SSM is inevitable, it should become increasingly difficult for groups like the National Organizaton for Marriage (NOM) to raise funds.
 It is one thing for their supporters to donate money to prevent marriage equality from ever happening; it is very different thing to donate money that will only have the effect of delaying marriage equality for a little while.

 - Four past occurrences when marriage eligibility was redefined in the U.S.,